 - 1. Regulations for Doctoral Studies ('regulations') regulate doctoral studies, the requirements for doctoral theses and the procedure of applying for and awarding doctoral degrees at the University of Tartu ('university'). - 2.
-If the dean has not appointed a vice dean for research, the duties assigned to the vice dean for research by these regulations are performed by the vice dean in charge of doctoral studies or, if no such vice dean has been appointed, by the dean.
-At a college, the rights and duties assigned to the head of institute or institute council are exercised and performed by the director of college or college council, respectively. - 3.
+If the dean has not appointed a vice dean for research, the duties assigned to the vice dean for research by these regulations are performed by the vice dean in charge of doctoral studies or, if no such vice dean has been appointed, by the dean. [effective as of 1 March 2024] - 3.
 The university's official environment for exchanging information related to the organisation of study is the Study Information System. - 4.
 In matters of the organisation of study not regulated by these regulations, incl. in contesting decisions related to the organisation of study not regulated by these regulations and in processing cases of improper behaviour, the rights and duties of the student and the principles provided for in the Study Regulations apply to doctoral students, visiting doctoral students and external students.
 In such cases, the rights and duties given to the vice dean for academic affairs or the vice rector for academic affairs are exercised and performed by the vice dean for research and the vice rector for research, respectively.